Compiler Qualification Service

 The Compiler Qualification Service is especially interesting for:

-• Application developers who do not want to, or do not have the knowledge to, set up a compiler testing environment in-house, but do need to ensure that the compiler conforms to the applicable functional safety standard.
+• Who do not want to, or do not have the knowledge to, set up a compiler testing environment in-house, but do need to ensure that the compiler conforms to the applicable functional safety standard.

-• Developers of safety-critical software who are in a hurry.
+• Of safety-critical software who are in a hurry.

-• Compiler developers or users who already have in-house compiler testing, but want a third party to provide independent quality control.
+• Or users who already have in-house compiler testing, but want a third party to provide independent quality control.

 How Does It Work?